Zipz1/SmartHealer-Capybara/README.md

 > **Smart healing with automatic spell rank selection.**

-Aautomatically chooses the appropriate spell rank based on the target's missing health.
+Automatically chooses the appropriate spell rank based on the target's missing health.
 It helps reduce overhealing while giving you full control over how each healing spell behaves.

 Based on earlier versions of SmartHealer, with an updated interface, Focus Players, and compatibility improvements.